ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD1.reveal.md

 </br>

-$A$￼ is the cross sectional area of the sample, $L$￼is its length, $k$￼is a thermal conductivity “constant” dependent on the nature of the material and often also on the temperature, and $\Delta T$￼ is the temperature difference across the sample.
+$A$ is the cross sectional area of the sample, $L$ is its length, $k$ is a thermal conductivity “constant” dependent on the nature of the material and often also on the temperature, and $\Delta T$ is the temperature difference across the sample.
 (Note the minus sign because heat will always flow from a higher temperature to a lower temperature.)

 note: We could add an "advanced" slide here to explain the differential equation version